SamuelD-Data/hearthstone_project/README.md

 __Hunter__
 - One of three classes where "Beast" is most common minion tribe besides "no_tribe" (others are neutral and druid)
+- Only class that has equal average weapon attack and durability
 - Only class with both "secret" and "death rattle" in top 3 keywords
 - Shares multiclass cards with druid and demon hunter